VivekkumarChauhan/Facial-emotion-recognition/README.md

 ## Features

-- **Emotion Detection**: Accurately classify emotions from facial images bshshsh.
+- **Emotion Detection**: Accurately classify emotions from facial images .
 - **User-Friendly Interface**: Easy-to-use command-line interface for predictions.
 - **Real-Time Recognition**: Detect emotions in real-time using a webcam.